 If not, try to influence them on how the current project and its features are a priority, and the other needs can be taken up in further releases.

-- Treating them with respect despite differences of opinions
+Treating them with respect despite differences in opinions

-- Providing them opportunities to share their opinions and thoughts.
+Providing them with opportunities to share their opinions and thoughts.